 By Regina Stevens-Truss, Contributing Editor, Science and Social Justice

 When did we lose our humanity and accept circumstances in which we are allowed to say, “I have a right to be here and to prove that I’m going to shoot you”?
 As I ponder on the multitude of “stand your ground” laws that have been enacted in states across the country, I agree, in one sense, that we all have a right to be wherever we want to be.
-In fact, the Declaration of Independence gives all Americans the right to “life, liberty, and the pursuit of happiness.”
+In fact, the Declaration of Independence, which you can learn more about on this website, gives all Americans the right to “life, liberty, and the pursuit of happiness.”
 After all, this is the United States of America, the welcoming land, is it not?
 What I disagree with is this:

 “The law removes a person’s duty to retreat before using deadly force against another in any place he has the legal right to be – so long as he reasonably believed he or someone else faced imminent death or great bodily harm.”

-But if we all step back and think about this law, it suggests that retreating is equivalent to cowardice, which is ridiculous.
+But if we all step back and think about this law, which you can learn more about on the state of Florida’s website, it suggests that retreating is equivalent to cowardice, which is ridiculous.
 When one is faced with a life or death situation, retreating can be the wise and brave thing to do.

 Okay, so I can imagine what you might be thinking right about now: “not another piece on Florida’s stand your ground cases.”
 But rest assured, what I actually want to suggest is that there are other important issues we should stand our ground on: education, health, and climate change.
 With so many pressing issues of life and death in the world today, perhaps if laws existed that prevented us from ignoring people’s needs, we would be better off.